 Direct vs. Indirect Distribution

-We are living in an age of convenience — a time where just about anything can be ordered online and delivered straight to your doorstep.
-As more consumers choose the convenience of online outlets over in-store retailers, manufacturers are flocking toward selling their products on an easy-to-use online platform.
-Aside from ditching the storefront, there are some important things to consider when moving your distribution to the internet.
+We are living in an age of digital shopping — a time where just about anything can be ordered online and delivered straight to your doorstep.
+As more consumers choose the safety of online retailers over in-store shopping, manufacturers are flocking toward selling their products on an easy-to-use online platform.
+Aside from ditching the storefront, there are some essential things to consider when moving your distribution channels to the internet.

-While distribution channels have not largely changed over time, the demand of consumers to have fast and convenient delivery has become the norm.
-Amazon.com and other online shopping outlets have become the choice for shoppers and therefore the necessity for companies to adapt.
-Even the fresh food industry has been shook by Amazon Fresh and meal distribution companies like Blue Apron.
+While distribution channels have not largely changed over time, the consumers’ demand to have fast and convenient delivery has become the norm.
+Amazon.com and other online shopping outlets have become the choice for shoppers and driving the necessity for companies to adapt.
+Even the fresh food industry has been shaken by Amazon Fresh and meal distribution companies like Hello Fresh.
 How does this affect your distribution strategy?

 There are two types of distribution channels: direct and indirect.
-As the names would imply, direct distribution is a direct sale between the manufacturer and the consumer, and indirect distribution is when a manufacturer utilizes a wholesaler or retailer to sell their products.
-There are pros and cons associated with either method, and deciding the right choice for a business heavily depends on the trends and preferences of the consumers.
+As the names imply, direct distribution is a direct sale between the manufacturer and the consumer, and indirect distribution is when a manufacturer utilizes a wholesaler or retailer to sell their products.
+There are pros and cons associated with either method, and deciding the right choice for a business heavily depends on consumers’ trends and preferences.

 This relationship-driven model gives companies complete control of the overall consumer process.
 They control the consumer experience, the brand image as well as have the added benefit of direct interaction and relationship building with the consumer.
 This control also eliminates intermediaries, thus reducing outside fees like commissions, broker fees, and reduces allowances such as advertising and promotional expenses.